Switzerland is expensive. That's old news...

 During summer, around 600.000 litres of water plummet down this 150 metres wide (492 feet) and 23 metres tall (75 feet) waterfall.

 Access from the northern shore is free while viewing Europe's largest waterfall from the south costs 5 CHF.
-This fee includes the viewing platforms as well as the entrance to Laufen Castle, which also serves as a Youth Hostel, right above the Rhine Falls.
+This fee includes the viewing platforms as well as the entrance to Laufen Castle.

 4.3 Wander through the Lavaux vineyards